3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Murano

-Murano is another one of the small islands located in the Venetian lagoon.
-It’s perfect to visit after Burano, because the water bus stops there on the way back.
+Murano is another small island in the Venetian lagoon.
+It’s perfect to visit after Burano because the water bus stops there on the way back.

 The island is famous for Murano glass and there’s a museum on the island that details the history of the industry in Murano.